 - Eating healthier.

-- Restrict / avoid the smokes and recreational drugs.
+- Restrict/avoid smoke and recreational drugs.

 - Restrict alcohol consumption.